Free as a Bird: Later remixes

-2015 mix
+2015 remix

 On 6 November 2015, Apple Records released a new deluxe version of the 1 album in different editions and variations (known as 1+).
 Most of the tracks on 1 were remixed from the original multi-track masters by Giles Martin, who, with Jeff Lynne, also remixed "Free as a Bird" to accompany the music video for the DVD and Blu-ray releases.
 The remix of "Free as a Bird" cleans up Lennon's vocal further, and uses a different take of Harrison's vocal phrase, replacing the lyric "whatever happened to the life that we once knew" with "whatever happened to the love that we once knew".
 The clip of Lennon saying "turned out nice again" was switched to play forward.
 McCartney's lead vocal, buried in the original mix to serve as a double-track for Lennon's own vocal, can now be heard more prominently in the second verse.

-2025 mix
+2025 remix

 On 21 August 2025, a new remix of "Free as a Bird" was released digitally.
 The remix was done by Lynne and employed audio restoration technology to isolate Lennon's vocals.
-The remix serves as a precursor to an expanded 30th-anniversary edition of The Beatles Anthology, scheduled for release in November 2025.
+The remix serves as a precursor to an expanded 30th-anniversary edition of The Beatles Anthology, which released on 21 November 2025.
+The remix was met with mixed reception, with some praising Lennon's clearer vocals, and others believing that the previous sounds of Lennon's vocals were superior.
+The new mix was later released as a limited edition AA-side single alongside the new mix of "Real Love" on 28 November.